vedantbhatotia/interneers-lab-standalone/frontend/README.md

 # Interneers Lab 2025 - Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), along with a few additional pacakges like SCSS, TypeScript, React router and Playwright.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), along with a few additional packages like SCSS, TypeScript, React router and Playwright.

 ## Table of Contents